TommyIrons/TommyIrons/README.md

 - 👋 Hi, I’m @TommyIrons.
-I'm a first year PhD student at the University of Exeter.
+I'm a second year PhD student at the University of Exeter.
 - 👀 I’m interested in applying statistical science to environmental challenges.
 - 🌱 I’m currently learning various approximate Bayesian inference methods for statistical post-processing of weather forecasts for my PhD.